microsoft/vscode-docs/docs/editor/extension-marketplace.md

 When you install an extension, you might see the following error message: `Cannot install extension because Visual Studio Code cannot verify the extension signature`.

-This error can be caused by a bad signature in the extension package, or by package integrity issues.
-Installing an extension with a bad signature can be unsafe.
+This error can be caused by a variety of reasons, such as an unsupported environment or even (unlikely) package integrity issues.
+Should you encounter this error, exercise caution before deciding to install anyway.

 It's recommended that you contact the [Visual Studio Marketplace team](mailto:vsmarketplace@microsoft.com?subject=Extension%20Signature%20Verification%20Issue) to report the issue.
 Make sure to include the extension ID.